mysociety/theyworkforyou/README.txt

 How on earth do I use this code?

+See INSTALL.txt for installation questions.

-Probably best that you ask on the mySociety developers-public email list. https://secure.mysociety.org/admin/lists/mailman/listinfo/developers-public
+Probably best that you ask questions on the mySociety developers-public email list. https://secure.mysociety.org/admin/lists/mailman/listinfo/developers-public